33-Year-Old Pitcher – Colorado Rockies

 Jason Motte Contract Information:

-Signed a one-year deal with the Cubs in December 2014.
+Signed a two-year, $10 million deal with the Rockies in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Jason Motte – simply subscribe now.